rohitsitani/play-java8/src/com/rohit/sql/sql.md

 and sum(VS.total_unique_views) != 0
 order by contests.contest_id;

---here the innermost sums are grouped as subqueries and flattened against challenge id to avoid cardinal multiplication issue when joined to previous results
+-- HINT: here the innermost sums are grouped as subqueries and flattened against challenge id to avoid cardinal multiplication issue when joined to previous results

 #15 days of learning
 With t1 as